The Bridge

 Mapping modes.

-The Bliss-Boxadapters have built in alternative mappings modes that the Bridge can use.
+The Bliss-Box adapters have built in alternative mappings modes that the Bridge can use.
 You can also change between them if desired.
 Refer to the adapter documentation for more information.
 The Bridge knows the console, and also the controller you are using.
 When you swap out a controller or first plug in the Bridge to a console it will look for the controller type.
-For example, if a diamond controller is detect and a 3/6 button console is in use, it will auto activate the alt mappings mode.
-If L and R are present, the north most button on the diamond controller becomes the middle top 3rd row.
+For example, if a diamond controller is detected and a 3/6 button console is in use, it will auto activate the alt mappings mode.
+If L and R are present, the north most buttons on the diamond controller become the middle top 3rd row.
 L is the first and R is the 3rd.
 The West, South, and east button are mapped to 456.
 This images shows the mapping arrangements

 Global options.